ncase/blog/src/posts/signal-boosts-nov-2024.md

 However, this is probably evidence for "It's the economy, stupid".

 (Although, I note I'm confused: [2022 was *worse* inflation-wise than 2024](https://www.bls.gov/charts/consumer-price-index/consumer-price-index-by-category-line-chart.htm), yet as seen above, incumbents did ok in 2022?
 Democrats avoided a "red wave" in 2022 midterms.
+Is it wages relative to inflation?
+No, [wages outgrew inflation starting Feb 2023](https://www.statista.com/statistics/1351276/wage-growth-vs-inflation-us/).
 Maybe it's not the *actual* economy, but people's *perception* of the economy that matters?
 No, [consumer confidence was also *worse* in 2022](https://www.oecd.org/en/data/indicators/consumer-confidence-index-cci.html).
 Maybe Roe v Wade being overturned helped the Dems in 2022?
 Maybe, but it doesn't explain why most incumbents around the world *also* held in 2022.)

 . . .